-- a.
+- 1. Prepare transduction mix (detailed in table at right). - 2.
 Detach cells using standard trypsinization protocol.
-Resuspend cells in complete culture media and perform cell count. - b.
-Prepare a dilution of cells at your desired concentration (we recommend 22,500 cells/well in a 96-well plate, as a starting point).
-50 μL of this cell resuspension will be required for a single well in a 96-well plate, so prepare enough of the dilution to seed the desired number of wells in the plate.
-Let cells sit in hood and move on to preparation of the viral transduction reaction. - c.
-Prepare transduction reaction (detailed at right) - d.
-Mix the cells with the transduction reaction (50 μ L cells + 50 μ L transduciton mix).
-Mix gently, then seed 100 μL of this mix per well on a 96-well plate - e.
-Let cells sit at room temperature, protected from light, for 20 minutes. - f.
-Spin the plate at 1,500 x g for 1.5-2 hours at room temperature. - We recommend sealing the plate with Breathe-Easy® (Cat.
-No. 70536-10) during this step to avoid contamination.
+Resuspend cells in complete culture media and perform cell count. - 3.
+Prepare a dilution of cells at your desired concentration (22,500 cells/well in a 96-well plate is a good starting point, but will ultimately depend on the cell type being used).
+50μL of this cell resuspension will be required for a single well in a 96-well plate, so prepare enough of the dilution to seed the desired number of wells in the plate. - 4.
+Combine the transduction mix with the cell suspension (50μL transduction mix + 50μL cells).
+Mix gently, then seed 100μL of this mix per well on a 96-well plate. - 5.
+Let cells sit at room temperature, protected from light, for 20 minutes. - 6.
+Spin the plate at 1,500 x g for 1.5-2 hours at room temperature. - 7.
+We recommend sealing the plate with Breathe-Easy[®] (Cat.
+No. 70536-10) during this step to avoid contamination. - 8.
+After spinning the plate, remove the transduction mix and replace with fresh media containing 0.6μL sodium butyrate (2mM per well). - 9.
+Return plate to normal growth conditions and incubate for 48 hours.